Centulus/BasicAuthFetch/README.md

 ## Important Note

-Make sure to update the `APKTOOL_PATH` variable in the script to point to your ApkTool installation [ApkTool Installation](https://apktool.org/docs/install/)
+Make sure to update the `APKTOOL_PATH` variable in the script to point to your [ApkTool Installation](https://apktool.org/docs/install/)

 ```python
 APKTOOL_PATH = r"D:\ApkTool\apktool.bat"